-More about sport
+44 ) More about sport

+IVIOLE ADOUT Short

 Complete the last paragraph of the story about Thandi, saying what kind of plans you think she has.
 Write at least three sentences.

-Complete the table below.
-Write about a sporting activity.
-You may choose any sport you like. et's write Name of sport Number of people needed to do the sport Equipment needed Level of difficulty: easy, hard, very hard One rule of the sport Imagine that you are interviewing Thandi for your school magazine. et's write Complete the interview.
-Use the following question words: who, what, where, when.
-Reporter I believe that you are one of the stars of your volleyball team.
-What is the secret of your success?
-Thandi Reporter What are your plans for the future?
+Complete the table by Write about a sporting pelow. ng activity.
+You may choose any sport you like.

+Name of sport

+Number of people needed to do the spo rt

+Equipment needed

+Level of difficulty: easy, hard, very hard

+One rule of the sport

+ot's write e interviewing Thandi for your school magazine. iew.
+Use the following question words: who, what,

+I believe that you are one of secret of your success? the stars of your volleyball team.
+What is the

 Thandi

+Reporter

+What are your plans for the future?

+Thandi

+Reporter